-/\LOGOFF
+/LOGOFF

-You can also use the /\SIGNOFF command.
-All other session input, including comments, data, and Expedite/Direct commands, must precede the /\LOGOFF or the /\SIGNOFF command.
-After receiving a /\LOGOFF or a /\SIGNOFF command, Expedite/Direct does not process any other commands or data from your RJE workstation.
+You can also use the /SIGNOFF command.
+All other session input, including comments, data, and Expedite/Direct commands, must precede the /LOGOFF or the /SIGNOFF command.
+After receiving a /LOGOFF or a /SIGNOFF command, Expedite/Direct does not process any other commands or data from your RJE workstation.

 NOTE: If you have requested a session log, Expedite/Direct returns the session log and the session status message, ends the session, and disconnects.
-A /\LOGOFF or a /\SIGNOFF is not required.
+A /LOGOFF or a /SIGNOFF is not required.

-Looking at the IBM Global Network logon flow
+Looking at the network logon flow

-NOTE: Before reading this appendix, BSC users should become familiar with the information on identifying your RJE workstation to the network gateway in Chapter 2, "Logging on to the IBM Global Network through BSC."
+NOTE: Before reading this appendix, BSC users should become familiar with the information on identifying your RJE workstation to the network gateway in Chapter 2, "Logging on to the Network through BSC."

-SDLC users should become familiar with the information on identifying your workstation in Chapter 3, "Logging on to the IBM Global Network through SDLC."
+SDLC users should become familiar with the information on identifying your workstation in Chapter 3, "Logging on to the network through SDLC."